RTIInternational/teehr/docs/sphinx/getting_started/index.rst

 * Scalability - TEEHR's computational engine is built on PySpark, allowing it to take advantage of your available compute resources.

-* Data Integrity - TEEHR's internal data model makes it easier to work with and validate the various data making up your evaluation, such as model outputs, observations, location attributes, and more.
+* Data Integrity - TEEHR's internal data model (:doc:`teehr_framework`) makes it easier to work with and validate the various data making up your evaluation, such as model outputs, observations, location attributes, and more.

 * Flexibility - TEEHR is designed to be flexible and extensible, allowing you to easily customize metrics, add bootstrapping, and group and filter your data in a variety of ways.